AI Engineering Infrastructure

 03

-• Pair with developers on real tickets — not toy examples, your actual backlog
+• Pair with your developers on real tickets — running agents against your actual backlog with the conformance and observability layer in place

 04

-• Executive summary with ROI analysis your leadership team can present to the board
+• Executive summary with concrete metrics your leadership team can use to justify continued investment

-• Sustainability plan: how to maintain momentum, onboard new hires, and continue improving
+• Sustainability guide: how to maintain specifications, onboard new repositories, and evolve the system as your codebase changes

 Illustrative dashboard — your engagement tracks metrics specific to your team: